AngleProtocol/angle-docs/concepts/stable-seekers/faq-stable.md

 # FAQ - Stable Seekers and Holders

+## Which stablecoins can be minted on Angle?

+For now, Angle only supports agEUR.
+The team and community are focused on developing the protocol around one stablecoin first, before potentially moving to others.

 ## What is agEUR backed by?

 First, agEUR is backed by the collateral that was used to mint it.
 Then, if this collateral is volatile, HA can open positions on the collateral stored in the protocol to protect it from changes in collateral/agEUR exchange rate.
 In case this is not enough, SLPs come to over-collateralize the protocol.